richard-taylor/psimbols/README.md

 The channel may also have a nominal expiry time.
 And other properties.
 All of this information is known only to the server and this particular client.

+Finally the server adds a "signature" field which is encrypted with its own *private* key.
+This enables the client to validate that the server is who it thinks it is and not a man-in-the-middle.
+But this can *only* be done if the client has the public key of the server.
+So this protection only applies to a "closed system"; but it is a strong protection and should be the default position.

 ## making a request